vatsimph/learn/docs/briefings/RPMD/index.md

 [^1]: Vertical limit of FL150 can be increased to a maximum of FL200.
-[^2]: Can control top-down Mactan SUB-TMA which includes RPSP and RPVD.
-But check the controller information if they do!

 *[GA]: General Aviation
 *[EOBT]: Estimated off block time